maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### System design and team structure

-Our software solution is a complex system, and our organisation is a complex system.
-[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it and so it is interesting to consider both systems when modeling complexity.

 [Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
-It follows that
-For this reason, it is interesting to consider both the software system and the organisation when thinking about complexity in our system.
+It follows that to get to the system we want to build we must first structure our organisation in that way.

 Self-organisation model tells us that global patterns form out of local interactions.

 Adaptive theory tells us that systems will regulate themselves using cooperation and competition to pursue their goals.
 - How a learner adapts and reacts to stimuli

-We can imagine the system we are trying to build and start with team structure
+We can imagine the system

 - Keep teams aligned with shared values, principles, and practices
 - Focus on quality